[Column] Too much 'EU crisis' talk — let's praise where the politics works

 This is where European electoral politics come into play.
 The vote share of the democratic parties in the European Parliament is important for the direction of the European Commission and the appointment of its president.

 Whether the commission is a true "guardian of the treaty", whether it is tough or soft on things like democracy and the rule of law, how it responds to climate change, how it deals with corporate or government lobbies — all of this is influenced by EP results.
-The vote in one year should be cast to show support to the EU, but to decide what kind of EU we want.
+The vote in one year should not be cast to show support to the EU, but to decide what kind of EU we want.

 This is the real story of the EU.
 Not one of weakness, but of an institution that plays a powerful role in many important areas — and that's why it needs scrutiny and critical debate.
 This is what we should focus on, not the never-ending ruminations on the EU's crises and probable demise.